jhok2013/pythonix/README.md

 #### Capturing With Decorators

-To make things easier the `res` module provides decorators to make working with Exceptions cleaner.
-There are quite a few, but the most useful are `safe`, `catch_all`, and `null_safe`.
+For convenience, the `res` module has decorators to wrap implement common patterns.

 `safe` will catch specific errors and let others slip by.
 It won't catch None values that are returned.

 ```python
 @safe(KeyError, IndexError)